 These projects play their part ensuring that the school joy of Estonian pupils could be as good as the results in the knowledge test.

-Cover: Schoolchildren starting the Gustav Adolf Grammar School in Tallinn (credit: Kristjan Salum/the image is illustrative). * This article was originally published on 9 February 2017.
+Cover: Schoolchildren starting the Gustav Adolf Grammar School in Tallinn.
+Photo by Kristjan Salum. * This article was originally published on 9 February 2017.